tldr-pages/tldr/pages/linux/tcpick.md

 # tcpick

-> It is a command-line tool in Linux used for packet sniffing and network traffic analysis.
+> A Linux command-line tool for packet sniffing and network traffic analysis.
-> It allows you to capture and display TCP connections and their data.
-You can use it to monitor network traffic on a specific interface or capture traffic to and from a particular host or port.
+> It can capture and display TCP connections and data.
+It can also monitor network traffic on a specific interface, host, or port.
 > More information: <https://linux.die.net/man/8/tcpick>.

 - Basic Usage: